honeytrap/honeytrap-docs/docs/home/index.md

 ---
 approvers:
 - nl5887
-title: Honeytrap Documentation
+title: HoneyTrap Documentation
 ---

-Honeytrap documentation can help you set up Honeytrap, learn about the system, or get your applications and workloads running on Honeytrap.
-To learn the basics of what Honeytrap is and how it works, read "[What is Honeytrap](/docs/concepts/overview/)".
+HoneyTrap documentation can help you set up HoneyTrap, learn about the system, or get your applications and workloads running on HoneyTrap.
+To learn the basics of what HoneyTrap is and how it works, read "[What is HoneyTrap](/docs/concepts/overview/what-is-honeytrap/)".

 ## Getting started

-The [Setup](/docs/setup/) page might help you get Honeytrap up and running.
+The [Setup](/docs/setup/) page might help you get HoneyTrap up and running.

 ## Features

 * Combine multiple services to one honeypot, eg a LAMP server
-* Honeytrap Agent will download the configuration from the Honeytrap Server
+* HoneyTrap Agent will download the configuration from the HoneyTrap Server
-* Use the Honeytrap Agent to redirect traffic out of the network to a seperate network
+* Use the HoneyTrap Agent to redirect traffic out of the network to a seperate network
-* Deploy a large amount agents while having one Honeytrap Server, configuration will be downloaded automatically and logging centralized
+* Deploy a large amount agents while having one HoneyTrap Server, configuration will be downloaded automatically and logging centralized
 * Payload detection to determine which service should handle the request, one port can handle multiple protocols
 * Monitor lateral movement within your network with the Sensor listener.
 The sensor will complete the handshake (in case of tcp), and store the payload
 * Create high interaction honeypots using the LXC or remote hosts directors, traffic will be man-in-the-middle proxied, while information will be extracted
-* Extend honeytrap with existing honeypots (like cowrie or glutton), while using the logging and listening framework of Honeytrap
+* Extend honeytrap with existing honeypots (like cowrie or glutton), while using the logging and listening framework of HoneyTrap
 * Advanced logging system with filtering and logging to Elasticsearch, Kafka, Splunk, Raven, File or Console
 * Services are easy extensible and will extract as much information as possible
 * Low- to high interaction Honeypots, where connections will be upgraded seamless to high interaction